IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 Historically, gender mainstreaming and gender analysis has focused on women.
 It is important for the Commission to ensure that men are effectively included in gender mainstreaming and gender analysis.
 In *Gender Mainstreaming for Gender Equality Results*, UN Women argues that men must be included in gender analysis:

 > Gender analysis must focus on women and men, and girls and boys, and on the relations between and amongst them.
-When gender is applied as a synonym for women, and men are not included in analyses, the potential to identify gender relations... is seriously constrained.^[Handbook on Gender Mainstreaming for Gender Equality Results]
+When gender is applied as a synonym for women, and men are not included in analyses, the potential to identify gender relations... is seriously constrained.\[79]

-UN Women continues to explain some of the problems of excluding men in gender analysis^[Handbook on Gender Mainstreaming for Gender Equality Results]:
+UN Women continues to explain some of the problems of excluding men in gender analysis\[79]:

 > **Ignoring men in gender analysis means gender relations are being neglected, and this is problematic for several reasons**:
 >